-Experiencing delays?
-Check our Status Page for the current state of all Twilio SendGrid Services.
+If you are experiencing delays, check our Status Page for the current state of all Twilio SendGrid services.

 Please start at the top, and walk through each of the troubleshooting steps as you work your way down the page.